rust-lang/rust/text/0000-show-string-guidelines.md

   suffixes for integer literals is not generally useful since that data is readily available from the type definition.

+In terms of the output produced, the goal is make it easy to make sense of compound data of various kinds without overwhelming debugging output with every last bit of type information -- most of which is readily available from the source.
+The following rules give rough guidance:

+* Scalars print as unsuffixed literals.
+* Strings print as normal quoted notation, with escapes.
+* Smart pointers print as whatever they point to (without further annotation).
+* Fully public structs print as you'd normally construct them:
+  `MyStruct { f1: ..., f2: ... }`
+* Enums print as you'd construct their variants (possibly with special cases for things like `Option` and single-variant enums?).
+* Containers print using *some* notation that makes their type and contents clear.
+(Since we lack literals for all container types, this will be ad hoc).

-It is *not* a goal for the debugging output to be valid Rust source.
+It is *not* a *requirement* for the debugging output to be valid Rust source.
+This is in general not possible in the presence of private fields and other abstractions.
+However, when it is feasible to do so, debugging output *should* match Rust syntax; doing so makes it easier to copy debug output into unit tests, for example.

-## User-facing: `fmt::String`
+## User-facing: `fmt::Display`

-The `fmt::String` trait is intended for user-facing output.
+The `fmt::Display` trait is intended for user-facing output.
 It should:

 * Be implemented for scalars, strings, and other basic types.
-* Be implemented for generic wrappers like `Option<T>` or smart pointers, where the output can be wholly delegated to a *single* `fmt::String` implementation on the underlying type.
+* Be implemented for generic wrappers like `Option<T>` or smart pointers, where the output can be wholly delegated to a *single* `fmt::Display` implementation on the underlying type.
 * *Not* be implemented for generic containers like `Vec<T>` or even `Result<T, E>`, where there is no useful, general way to tailor the output for user consumption.
 * Be implemented for *specific* user-defined types as useful for an application, with application-defined user-facing output.
-In particular, applications will often make their types implement `fmt::String` specifically for use in `format` interpolation.
+In particular, applications will often make their types implement `fmt::Display` specifically for use in `format` interpolation.
 * Never panic.
 * Avoid quotes, escapes, and so on unless specifically desired for a user-facing purpose.
+* Require use of an explicit adapter (like the `display` method in `Path`) when it potentially looses significant information.

-A common pattern for `fmt::String` is to provide simple "adapters", which are types wrapping another type for the sole purpose of formatting in a certain style or context.
+A common pattern for `fmt::Display` is to provide simple "adapters", which are types wrapping another type for the sole purpose of formatting in a certain style or context.
 For example: